fraenky8/tables-to-go/README.md

 ```
 tables-to-go -help
   -?	shows help and usage
   -d string
     	database name (default "postgres")
   -format string
-        camelCase (c) or original (o) (default "c")
+    	format of struct fields (columns): camelCase (c) or original (o) (default "c")
   -h string
     	host of database (default "127.0.0.1")
   -help
     	shows help and usage
   -of string
     	output file path (default "current working directory")
   -p string
     	password of user
   -pn string
     	package name (default "dto")
   -port string
     	port of database host, if not specified, it will be the default ports for the supported databases
   -pre string
     	prefix for file- and struct names
   -s string
     	schema name (default "public")
   -structable-recorder
     	generate a structable.Recorder field
   -suf string
     	suffix for file- and struct names
   -t string
     	type of database to use, currently supported: [pg mysql] (default "pg")
   -tags-no-db
     	do not create db-tags
   -tags-structable
     	generate struct with tags for use in Masterminds/structable (https://github.com/Masterminds/structable)
   -tags-structable-only
     	generate struct with tags ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable)
   -u string
     	user to connect to the database (default "postgres")
   -v	verbose output
+  -vv
+    	more verbose output
 ```

 ## Contributing